ciaraosull/project-3-mastermind/README.md

 ![Quit Game Screenshot](/assets/images/quit-game.png)

 * If the user decides to play again then they are taken back to the start.
-In case the player needs to view the rules again or there is another person wanting to play next, the start of the game will allow for any of these scenarios by asking for name and giving the choice to view the rules again.
+In case the player needs to view the rules again or there is another person wanting to play next, the start of the game will allow for any of these scenarios by asking for a name and giving the choice to view the rules again.

 * Import os was used to create a function using the os.system("clear") method to clear the screen on play gain for the user.
 This helps to ensure the screen is cleared of the old game making it easier to read and better structure for the user.

 * A message saying You Chose Yes!
-Let's Play is printed to validate the user’s response and showing the start of a new game.
+Let's Play is printed to validate the user’s response and show the start of a new game.

 ![Play Again Screenshot](/assets/images/play-again-screenshot.png)

 ### Future Development & Features Left to Implement

 * This game is a one-player versus the computer.
-In style with the old Mastermind Board Game version this game could be made into a 2 player game.
+In style with the old Mastermind Board Game version, this game could be made into a 2 player game.
 As with the Board Game version the first player makes the code for the second player to guess.
 After that player has won or lost, it is then their turn to create the code for the other player to now attempt to guess.
 This could be easily implemented with the code already laid down.
 Minor changes to the CodeGenerator class could be implemented to allow for another player to enter the secret code instead of the computer randomly generating one.
-The players input would need to be validated that it meets the correct criteria.
+The player's input would need to be validated that it meets the correct criteria.

 * This game does not give the option yet to show high scores.
-One approach could be implement a Google Spreadsheet to store the amount of attempts it took for each name entered.
+One approach could be to implement a Google Spreadsheet to store the number of attempts it took for each name entered.
 This scoreboard could then be displayed by printing the contents of it to the terminal.

 * Other versions of the game could be implemented such as using colours for the secret code as in the Board Game style or using letters that correspond to words such as a Hangman or Wordle style game.

-* To make this game harder for different levels more numbers could be added to the secret code or less attempts given.
+* To make this game harder for different levels more numbers could be added to the secret code or fewer attempts given.
 To make the game easier the player could be told which numbers are incorrect in the code hint by using the RED hint.

 * This game was designed and created for the target audience of adults.
-However, during testing some children aged 5 - 9 were given the opportunity to test and play.
+However, during testing, some children aged 5 - 9 were given the opportunity to test and play.
 With some minor changes to the instructions making them more easily interpreted for children of this age group, this game could be modified to reach a wider aged target audience.

 ### Data Model Design